sharma26ankur/DemoTest/README.md

 # UITestsBelong

 ***Coding assignment - Cucumber scenario***
-Write feature file , step definitions and if possible pages for any of the below two requirements
+Write feature file , step definitions and pages for any two of the below requirements

 Site URL: http://automationpractice.com/